Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/08_Data-Management-Plans.md

 **Group work:**

-- A blank DMP can be shared with the learners for the group work (Resource 3).
+- A blank DMP can be shared with the learners for the group work (Resource&nbsp;3).
 The groups should be asked to come up with a hypothetical (or real) research project and then prepare a DMP together.
 A plenary discussion can summarise the questions that each group had, challenges they faced or other comments they had during this activity.
-- The instructor can use Resource 2 if they want to prepare research projects for each group for which they can make their DMP.
+- The instructor can use Resource&nbsp;2 if they want to prepare research projects for each group for which they can make their DMP.
 They can then also show the groups the real DMPs at the end of the activity.

 **Checklist activity:**

 - This activity is to align DMPs with making data FAIR (Findable, Accessible, Interoperable, and Reusable).
 This will help to map research needs to FAIR-aligned data strategies (metadata standards, storage, sharing protocols).
-- The instructor can use Resource 4 to do this mapping exercise.
+- The instructor can use Resource&nbsp;4 to do this mapping exercise.

 ### Resources